Saleha5602/Saleha5602.github.io/index.md

 4. **Practice with GO**: When you want to practice saved equations, click the **GO** button to begin.
 5. **Login for Progress Tracking**: If you are a teacher or parent, log in to manage multiple students and their progress.

-## Getting Started

-To get started with CountCraft, follow these steps: